PRESS DIGEST - Bulgaria - June 26

-* IN TOTAL, COMPANY WILL RECEIVE PROCEEDS OF SEK 9.8 MILLION BEFORE ISSUE COSTS THROUGH THE RIGHTS ISSUE Source text for Eikon: Further company coverage: (Gdynia Newsroom)

-SOFIA, June 26 These are some of the main stories in Bulgarian newspapers on Monday.
+SOFIA, June 26 (Reuters) - These are some of the main stories in Bulgarian newspapers on Monday.
 Reuters has not verified these stories and does not vouch for their accuracy.

 -- The opposition Socialists proposed changes in the electoral code to introduce a mixed voting system, in which half of the deputies will be chosen by majority vote.
 (24 Chasa, Duma)